lukacu/django-publications/README.md

 django-publications
 ===================

 A Django app for managing scientific publications.
+A working setup of this fork can be seen [here](http://prints.vicos.si/).

 Requirements
 ------------

 * python >= 2.5.0
 * django >= 1.3.0
-* django-tagging
+* django-tagging (with slug support, like [this fork](https://github.com/lukacu/django-tagging))
 * South

 The app has been tested with the above versions, but older versions might also work.

 Installation
 ------------

+0) Install dependencies.

 1) Install the `publications` folder so that it is visible in Python path.